AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-new-report.md

 ![](assets/reporting_graph_sample_ok.png)

-## Create a page {#creating-a-page}
+## Creating a page {#creating-a-page}

 Content is configured via the activities placed in the chart.
-For more on this, refer to [Modelize the chart](#modelizing-the-chart).
+For more on this, refer to [Modelizing the chart](#modelizing-the-chart).

 To configure an activity, double-click its icon.